 Texas mountain laurel is a unique evergreen tree with wisteria-like flowers that smell like grape soda.
 Here’s how to plant and care for this Chihuahuan Desert native.

-Texas mountain laurel (Dermatophyllum secundiflorum) is a small evergreen tree native to Texas, New Mexico, and northern Mexico.
-It is truly “one of a kind” — there is no other plant like it in the desert landscape.
+Texas mountain laurel (Dermatophyllum secundiflorum) is a small evergreen tree that truly is “one of a kind” — there is no other plant like it in the desert landscape.

 It has glossy dark green leaves, showy wisteria-like clusters of flowers, and fuzzy seed pods that look like large peanuts.

 But its most distinctive feature is its aroma.
 When it blooms in the early spring, it emits a sweet scent reminiscent of grape soda.
-Flowers are abuzz with hummingbirds, butterflies, bees, and other nectar-seeking insects.
+Flowers will be abuzz with hummingbirds, butterflies, bees, and other nectar-seeking insects.

 Why I Like This Plant